git-town/git-town/CONTRIBUTING.md

 environment as a cache of an entirely set up GitEnvironment for a scenario at startup.
 To provide a GitEnvironment for a scenario, the GitManager simply copies this memoized environment into the place it needs to be.

+When running Go-based Cucumber concurrently, it creates only one global GitManager instance, which all threads use.

 ## Developing